Mamoon018/https---github.com-Mamoon018-Practice/README.md

 These tasks are executed sequentially to provide a comprehensive analysis of engine performance and improvement strategies.

-## Summary
+**Summary**:
-The `agents.py` module is a critical part of the AI system, defining specialized agents to address engine failure analysis and RUL improvement.
+AI system, defining specialized agents to address engine failure analysis and RUL improvement.
 By leveraging the Gemini-Pro language model, these agents deliver precise and actionable insights.
 The modular design allows for easy integration of additional tools and tasks, making it a flexible and scalable solution for engine diagnostics and optimization.